On the Integration of Course of Action Playbooks into Shareable Cyber Threat Intelligence: CACAO Security Playbooks

 Security playbooks are a fundamental component of Integrated Adaptive Cyberspace Defense (IACD) \cite{iacd2016}, guiding systems, subsystems, and human agents on how to interoperate to execute a course of action.
 Figure \ref{abstract_playbook} illustrates an abstract preventative playbook.

-A CACAO (Collaborative Automated Course of Action Operations) playbook is a workflow for security orchestration and automation represented in JavaScript Object Notation (JSON) that contains a set of steps to perform based on a logical process.
-The execution of a playbook may be triggered by an automated or manual event or observation or based on temporal aspects (e.g., on a regular basis or periodically).
-At a high level, a CACAO playbook (see Figure \ref{cacao_architecture}) comprises metadata and workflow steps that integrate logic to control the commands to be performed, a set of commands to perform, targets that receive, process and execute the commands, data markings that specify the playbook's handling and sharing requirements, and extensions that allow to granularly introduce additional functionality.
+A CACAO (Collaborative Automated Course of Action Operations) playbook is a workflow for security orchestration and automation represented in JavaScript Object Notation (JSON) that contains a set of steps to perform based on a logical process, similar to how Business Process Model and Notation (BPMN) defines a playbook for business processes.
+CACAO leveraged the design patterns of BPMN to introduce a cybersecurity-specific JSON schema.

+The execution of a CACAO playbook may be triggered by an automated or manual event or observation or can be time-dependent (e.g., on a regular basis or periodically).

+At a high level, a CACAO playbook (Figure \ref{cacao_architecture}) comprises metadata and workflow steps that integrate logic to control the commands to be performed, a set of commands to perform, targets that receive, process and execute the commands, data markings that specify the playbook's handling and sharing requirements, and extensions that allow to granularly introduce additional functionality.
 Furthermore, for integrity and authenticity, CACAO playbooks can be digitally signed.
 The signature design supports both including the signature in the playbook itself and storing or releasing it separately as a detached signature.

 CACAO playbooks can support multiple functions of cyberspace defense, such as threat hunting, detection, investigation, prevention, mitigation, remediation, or attack emulation.

 CACAO playbooks, among other command types, can encapsulate OpenC2 \cite{mavroeidis_openc2, openc2}, Sigma \cite{sigma}, and Kestrel \cite{kestrel} commands to support interoperability at the actuator level, making the playbooks require minimal modifications to map to an organization's own environment.